The Co-operative Bank plc is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 In accordance with the Remuneration Code, the Bank’s shareholders approved in 2014 the flexibility to pay variable remuneration up to twice the amount of fixed remuneration.
 The Bank has engaged fully with the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) to design a framework which is strongly aligned to the regulatory regime.

 The Remuneration Committee has the responsibility to oversee remuneration for staff identified as Material Risk Takers.
-These individuals are subject to the PRA Remuneration Code provisions which are applied in the remuneration arrangements of Material Risk Takers.
+These individuals are subject to the PRA Remuneration Code and FCA Handbook provisions which are applied in the remuneration arrangements of Material Risk Takers.

 The Bank’s approach to any payments in the event of termination is to take account of the individual circumstances, including the reason for termination, any contractual obligations, outstanding incentives and pension scheme rules.
-The Remuneration Committee reserves the right to make any remuneration payments and payments for loss of office (including, where relevant, exercising any discretions available to it in connection with such payments) in satisfaction of existing contractual agreements.
+The Remuneration Committee reserves the right to make any remuneration payments and payments for loss of office (including, where relevant, exercising any discretions available to it in connection with such payments) in satisfaction of existing contractual agreements, while ensuring compliance with the European Banking Authority (EBA) Guidelines.

-Regulation will continue to evolve, and we have worked towards remuneration arrangements which can be adapted to comply with new rules, if required, and as the Bank progresses from recovery to stability.
-The Bank will continue to monitor regulatory developments, including the output from the EBA consultation in 2015, and any other future regulatory changes.
+Regulation will continue to evolve, and we have worked towards remuneration arrangements which can be adapted to comply with new rules, if required.
+The Bank will continue to monitor regulatory developments.

 The Committee is committed to ongoing dialogue with shareholders and seeks the views of significant shareholders when any major changes are being contemplated and takes into account the views of significant shareholders when formulating and implementing the policy.